dmbarbour/glas/docs/GlasDesign.md

 ## Language Modules

-Language modules have a simple naming convention, e.g. the global module language-xyz defines an application that provides a single-step `compile : Data -> Data` method.
-This method has limited access to *log* and *load* effects, ensuring a deterministic result that depends only on input data and module system state.
+Language modules follow a simple naming convention: the global module 'language-xyz' is responsible for describing how to compile files with extension ".xyz".
+The compiler application provides `compile : SourceCode -> ModuleValue`, representing compilation as a single step.
+The compiler application has limited access to effects, such as loading data from the module system, and logging warning or errors messages:

-* *load(ModuleRef)* - We can request the runtime to provide the compiled value from another module.
-This may observably fail, e.g. if the requested module is not found or cannot be compiled.
-Cyclic dependencies between modules are forbidden and are treated as divergent.
-ModuleRef can be:
+* *load(ModuleRef)* - request the runtime to provide the compiled value from another module.
+ModuleRef:
   * *global:String* - a global module, i.e. based on a configured search path
   * *local:String* - a local module, i.e. same folder as file being compiled
-* *log(Message)* - We can write messages for the developer while we compile, e.g. to indicate progress, warnings, or errors.
-Returns unit.
-Messages should be structured records to simplify extension, or plain old data.
+* *log(Message)* - ad-hoc write messages mostly intended for the human developer

+In case of cyclic dependencies, load logically diverges (infinite loop), but in practice the glas system should recognize and report the problem to the developer.
+Load failures due to missing modules or modules that failed to compile without divergence may be observed during compilation via pass/fail, but the exact cause of error is not observed.

-Languages benefit from many other associated tools such as REPLs, linters, intellisense, decompilers, etc..
-I assume these would be defined as separate apps but might import or reuse code from the language module.
+Languages benefit from associated tools such as REPLs, linters, syntax highlighting, intellisense, decompilers, [language server protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol), interactive tutorials, etc..
+I assume these would be defined using separate apps that import or reuse code developed for language modules, perhaps with similar naming conventions.

 ## Automated Testing